 Racial Justice & Police-Triggered PTSD

-The majority non-white victims of the culture of police brutality living across the country effectively live in a war zone.
-A policeman could kill them at almost any moment and it is proved monthly as another bloody video makes the virality rounds.
+The majority non-white victims of the culture of police brutality effectively live in a war zone.
+A policeman could kill them at almost any moment and it is proved monthly as another bloody video makes the viral rounds.
 These people experience a trauma that needs to be addressed.
 A black family receives a visit from a police officer every day to learn of a dead child or parent.
 Research summarized in this Psychology Today article found increased rates of PTSD and depression in communities who are regularly exposed to police brutality.

 The mothers, fathers, and children of these victims aggregate pain, anger, fear, and despair throughout their lives.
 They get searched on the sidewalk as teenagers, pulled over for Driving While Black as adults, and policed with more advanced techniques and technologies every year.
 The constant fear of brutalization affects the psyche of the victim and, that trauma is brought into reality in rage whenever a black community explodes at the news of another dead, unarmed black man or another acquitted cop.

 Dying Economies & Misguided Anger

 The Trump Voting Bloc is a deep mine of anecdote used to characterize the Trump Right.
 Racism, misogyny, and an unsettling acceptance of White Nationalism are perfectly credible labels for the general phenomenon of Trump.
 The proudly-worn, “I’m a Deplorable”, gear that some of these people don is a glimpse into their besieged mentalities.
 Many of the people who fell for Trump’s national populist message had seen their local economies die and the defunding of the American public school system.
 They were led to the immigrant narrative by the media and right-wing pundits to blame immigrants for their loss of community wealth.